moirai2/moirai2/README.md

 - stderr.txt - STDERR output from running command
 - stdout.txt - STDOUT output from running command

-These files will be deleted after execution and all the results will be summarized into one [log file](example/log/e20220424224235CQWg.txt).
+These files will be deleted after execution and all the results will be summarized into one [log file](example/log/e20220424224235CQWg.txt) (example).

 #### Summary File
 A summary file is divided into these section:
 - execid - a command URL, input and output parameters, and status.
 - time - registered, start, end, and completed datetime
+- insert/update/delete - edit log of triple database
 - stdout - STDOUT of command if exists
 - stderr - STDERR of command if exists
 - bash - actual command lines used for processing